 The Federal Trade Commission found that the most-reported frauds involved weight loss products, prize promotions, unauthorized billing for buyer’s clubs or internet services, and work at home programs.

 The reason scammers are so successful is not due solely to the naivety of the person targeted.
 It has to do more with scammers being so good at manipulating their prey.

 In this post, we’ll examine some of the factors that allow scammers to succeed in duping the unsuspecting.
-Because people are prone to fall victim to scams when they want to save or make money, we’ll also give you some of the tactics that should be considered as red flags in spotting scams.
+Because people are prone to falling victim to scams when they want to save or make money, we’ll also give you some of the tactics that you should consider to be red flags when spotting scams.

 Preying on consumer desperation

 Scammers are opportunists who often look to societal happenings as ways to line their personal financial coffers.

 As noted above, there are some scams that are so prevalent that they have earned a place on several consumer watchdog and government lists.
 The tried and proven nature of these scams make them go-to practices for fraudsters.

 Following the 2008 housing collapse, fraudsters saw that the level of foreclosures would rise.
 Fraudsters realized this was an excellent opportunity to swoop in on desperate homeowners with promises of helping them to save their homes.